 An intra-axial ill-defined 4 x 3 cm mass of the right parietal lobe is noted, consisting of high T2 signal involving cortex and subjacent white matter, ill-defined multifocal regions of enhancement.
 The enhancing component demonstrates restricted diffusion (ADC 750 x 10-6 mm2/s).
 No convincing macroscopic necrosis.

-This patient has had the resection of both tumours in different times.
+This patient has had the resection of both tumors in different times.

 MICROSCOPIC DESCRIPTION: 1&2.
 Paraffin sections show a moderately hypercellular meningioma.
 This has a well developed syncytial architecture.
-Tumour cells have uniform nuclear features.
+Tumor cells have uniform nuclear features.
 No mitotic figures are identified.

 There is a single small focus of infarct-like necrosis.
 No evidence of brain invasion is seen.
 Broad dural attachment is noted.

 DIAGNOSIS: 1,2.
-Brain tumour: Glioblastoma with PNET-like component (WHO Grade IV).
+Brain tumor: Glioblastoma with PNET-like component (WHO Grade IV).